 What is the vagina?

-It’s a tube which connects your vulva with your cervix - the vagina is the inside bit, not the outside bit.
+It’s a tube that connects your vulva with your cervix - the vagina is the inside bit, not the outside bit.

 Where does the name Vagina come from?